 Make a TemplateYou want a template that is as big as the smallest shirt.
 So if you smallest shirt is 12 inches square, make your template 12 inches.
 You can cut your template out of cardboard OR you can get a plastic template.
 That’s what I did since I want to make a few of these t-shirt quilts.
 Plastic T-Shirt Template.

-Cut along the seams of your shirts, so that the front of the shirt is exposed, remove the knitted cuffs and neckbands so that you can lay the front of the shirt FLAT.
+Cut your shirtsCut along the seams of your shirts, so that the front of the shirt is exposed, remove the knitted cuffs and neck bands so that you can lay the front of the shirt FLAT.
 Then center the template on top of the design and cut the t-shirt around the template.
 Do this to all of the shirts.

 Lay your shirts out to measure the sizeLay the shirts out and see how big your quilt looks.
 This is when you decide if you want to have sashing in between the shirts.

 How to Make a T-Shirt Quilt

 SashingSashing is the material that runs between the t-shirts.
 It also makes the quilt bigger.
 If you don’t have many shirts, you can add sashing and you won’t need as many.
 If you have TONS or you just like the idea of the quilt being only t-shirt, you don’t need sashing in between the shirts.
 You will need material for the edges of the quilt and the back of the quilt.
 You can also find fabric at Savers too!
 Measure the places you will add sashing.
 A note – most t-shirt quilts that use sashing cut the material 2 inches wide, once it is sewn into the shirts the sashing will be 1.5 inches wide.
 You also need to measure sashing for the edges of the t-shirt quilt.

 Fabric and BattingAdd up the sashing fabric total.
 You also need a back for your quilt.
 Factor in how big your quilt is and get enough fabric for the back of the t-shirt quilt too.
 Take the total you need for the back of your quilt and get enough batting to go inside the quilt.

 Add InterfacingT-shirts are so stretchy they are hard to sew.
 Adding interfacing will make them sturdier and easier to quilt.
 You can buy iron-on interfacing.
 Then just iron on the interfacing to the back of your t-shirts.

-Lay the t-shirts out in the order you want to make them for the t-shirt quilt.
+Lay the T-shirts outLay the t-shirts out in the order you want to make them for the t-shirt quilt.

 Sew the t-shirts togetherThen sew them by rows onto the sashing.
 If you aren’t using sashing you can sew the t-shirts directly together.
 We only used sashing vertically between the t-shirt rows.
 So we took the first row of t-shirt and sewed them together until they were all in a row, then sewed that row of t-shirts onto the sashing.
 Then we did the same thing with the next row until all of the t-shirts were sewn together with sashing in rows between the t-shirts.
 Then we attached the edging fabric onto all of the edges.

-Sew the material together for the back of the quilt.
+Sew the back of the quiltSew the material together for the back of the quilt.

 Add batting and back of quiltFlip your quilt over and add the batting and the quilt back.
 Safety pin it all together.

 Add binding3 inch strip of bias fabric material until it is long enough to go all the way around the quilt.
 See this tutorial on Craftsy on how to bind a quilt.

 Quilt the topMachine quilt the top.
 You can sew along the outlines of the t-shirts to quilt the top of your quilt.
 It is hard to do with a regular sewing machine.
 Some other ideas on finishing the quilting is to take the quilt to a machine quilter who has a long-armed machine that is made for quilting.
 Or you can also tie the top of your quilt with embroidery floss.

 Add a personal touchYou can add a iron-on label with a hand-written note too!

-Savers is also amazing for getting quality, on-trend clothes.
+Make a T-Shirt quilt for someone special in YOUR life!Savers is also amazing for getting quality, on-trend clothes.
 I shop there with my girls all of the time!!
 Here are a couple new outfits I bought last week: